BdR76/datasetmultitool/readme.md

 Known bugs
 ----------
+Although fully functional, this tool is in prototype phase.
+It is missing some conveniences like open-file and save-file dialogs.
+Working with large dataset (>10000 records) can be slow.

+Known bugs and missing features:

-* Automatically detecting date formats is sometimes incorrect
+* When automatically detecting date formats, the date and month order is sometimes incorrect
+* Quoted string values are not supported
 * There is no output log for any data errors

 History